lorenzo-rovigatti/comp_bio_notes/proteins.md

 [^glycine]: To convince yourself that glycine is not chiral substitute R with H in the rightmost subpanel of [](#fig:amino-acids)(C) and look down the $R-C^\alpha$ bond towards $C^\alpha$: you will see that the resulting view is the same as that of the leftmost panel, which makes the two "enantiomers" identical.
 [^D-proteins]: Incorporation of D-amino acids in proteins has been observed to occur only outside of ribosomes. [](doi:10.1007/s00018-010-0571-8) reports some examples.

+## Post-translational modifications

+Post-translational modifications (PTMs) are chemical changes that occur to amino acids in proteins after they have been synthesized by ribosomes during the translation process.
+These modifications are essential for the proper functioning, regulation, and localization of proteins within the cell.
+PTMs can influence a protein's activity, stability, interactions with other molecules, and overall role in cellular processes.
+They are critical in the fine-tuning of protein functions and can affect the protein's behavior in various physiological contexts.

+One of the most common types of PTMs is [phosphorylation](https://en.wikipedia.org/wiki/Protein_phosphorylation), which involves the addition of a phosphate group ($-PO_4$) to specific amino acids within the protein, typically serine, threonine, or tyrosine.
+Phosphorylation is a key regulatory mechanism that can activate or deactivate enzymes, receptors, and other proteins, thereby modulating signaling pathways and cellular responses.
+This modification is reversible and can be dynamically regulated by kinases (which add phosphate groups) and phosphatases (which remove them), allowing for precise control of protein function.

+Another important PTM is [glycosylation](https://en.wikipedia.org/wiki/Glycosylation), where carbohydrate groups are attached to specific amino acid, often asparagine (N-linked glycosylation) or serine/threonine (O-linked glycosylation).
+Glycosylation plays a critical role in protein folding, stability, and cell-cell communication.
+It can also affect the protein's immunogenicity and its recognition by other molecules, influencing processes such as immune responses and cellular adhesion.

+Additional types of PTMs include ubiquitination, where ubiquitin proteins are attached to lysine of a target protein, marking it for degradation by the proteasome[^proteasome].
+[Acetylation](https://en.wikipedia.org/wiki/Protein_acetylation), the addition of an acetyl group ($−COCH_3$) to lysine, can impact protein stability and gene expression by modifying histones and other nuclear proteins.
+[Methylation](https://en.wikipedia.org/wiki/Protein_methylation), the addition of methyl groups ($-CH_3$), typically occurs on lysine and arginine and can regulate gene expression and protein-protein interactions.

+Finally, a very common PTM is the hydroxylation of proline, whereby a prolinee's pyrrolidine ring gains a hydroxyl ($-OH$) group.
+It is one of the main components of [collagen](#sec:collagen) which, as we will see in a few lessons, is a structural protein that provides strength, support, and elasticity to connective tissues throughout the body.

+[^proteasome]: Proteasomes are large, multi-protein complexes responsible for degrading and recycling damaged, misfolded, or unneeded proteins within the cell.
+It recognizes proteins tagged with the small protein [ubiquitin](https://en.wikipedia.org/wiki/Ubiquitin) and breaks them down into small peptides.

 (peptide-bond)=
 # The peptide bond